psychemedia/storytelling-notes/wife-selling.md

 Wife Selling (6rh S. iii.
 487, 512; iv.
 133; v.
 58). — The following brief account was taken down by me at the time, which was February, 1860.
 It relates to a village I know well in the North Riding:—

 "The fine old English custom of selling one's wife was revived at about a fortnight ago.
 Vendor and purchaser are both labourers; the former an old man, the latter middle-aged.
 The purchaser had long thought of making a bid, and at length decided that the act was proper and lawful.
 'Well,' said he to John, groom to of the Grange, "I've thought of it, and I'm right sure I can buy her, by law.'
 'But,' said John, 'our master' ( -was at the Bar) 'says you cant.'
-'Ah,' replied Hodge, 'your master's not seen much law lately; maybe he’s never read the new Divorce Act!'
+'Ah,' replied Hodge, 'your master's not seen much law lately; maybe he's never read the new Divorce Act!'
 John being thus silenced, Hodge went to the old man, and offered him eighteenpence for his wife, who is a good deal younger than her husband.
 The price was at once accepted; and the woman, who was quite willing to be sold, was handed over to her new master, and is now living with him as his wife.
 Such, however, is the influence of modern refinement, that the whole village are indignant, and have even burnt the pair in effigy on the green.
 Poor things!"

 A. J. M.